alanbrzu/price-tracker/README.md

 Database: MySQL + Prisma ORM

 ## Todo
+- Move database to separate server

-Add phone notifications for when an instrument price hits x.
+- Add phone notifications for when an instrument price hits x.